opencontainers/distribution-spec/spec.md

 The **Open Container Initiative Distribution Specification** (a.k.a.
 "OCI Distribution Spec") defines an API protocol to facilitate and standardize the distribution of content.

-While OCI Image is the most prominent, the specification is designed to be agnostic of content types.
+The specification is designed to be agnostic of content types.
-Concepts such as "manifests" and "digests", are currently defined in the [Open Container Initiative Image Format Specification](https://github.com/opencontainers/image-spec) (a.k.a.
+OCI Image types are currently the most prominent, which are defined in the [Open Container Initiative Image Format Specification](https://github.com/opencontainers/image-spec) (a.k.a.
 "OCI Image Spec").

 To support other artifact types, please see the [Open Container Initiative Artifact Authors Guide](https://github.com/opencontainers/artifacts) (a.k.a.
 "OCI Artifacts").